shabrina12/Mofa-home-page/README.md

-# Responsive Header for MOFA using React JS
+# Header for MOFA using React JS
 This project is a single page web built with React JS framework.
 I created this project as an exercise to develop front end skills

 ## Table of contents